 These are more than just High-Resolution pictures from the Holy Land.
 Special care has been taken to photograph biblical sites.

 Nothing else rivals the Pictorial Library of Bible Lands.
 If a picture paints a thousand words, then thousands of high-resolution pictures are even better.
-I use these images almost daily on my blog, and I have used them for years in my teaching and personal Bible study.
+I use these images constantly on my blog, and I have used them for years in my teaching and personal Bible study.

 3. NIV Archaeological Study Bible: An Illustrated Walk Through Biblical History and Culture